 - Technical debt requires a large investment in IT—to support the proper work of clunky systems full manual operational processes.
-This is why investment in financial software development or update means increased savings in the long run.
+This is why investment in bank loan software development or update means increased savings in the long run.

 - In addition, a quick product launch is crucial in the competition of banks and fintechs.
 With monolithic architectures, insufficiently documented legacy code, and manual delivery fast launch of new financial products is hardly possible.

 - Legacy software doesn’t allow build effective ecosystems and partnerships to work on the financial services of the future.
 Outdated bank architectures don’t support connectivity to third-party services.
 For example, for mortgage lending banks will be able to connect property-related third-party services to increase convenience and customer satisfaction.